A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

 \subsection{Datasets}

 We validate our method on five representative event-based classification datasets: N-MNIST (N-M) \cite{orchard2015converting}, N-Caltech101 (N-Cal) \cite{orchard2015converting, fei2006one}, CIFAR10-DVS (CIF10) \cite{li2017cifar10}, N-CARS (N-C) \cite{sironi2018hats} and ASL-DVS (ASL) \cite{bi2019graph}.
 In general, there are two alternatives to generate these datasets.
-Particularly, N-MNIST, N-Caltech101, and CIFAR10-DVS are obtained by recording traditional images displayed on monitors with fixed motion trajectories.
+Particularly, N-M, N-Cal and CIF10 are obtained by recording traditional images displayed on monitors with fixed motion trajectories.
 This recording method may suffer from artificial noise introduced by the shooting and emulation environments.
-On the contrary, N-CARS and ASL-DVS are recorded in the real-world environment using event cameras, which means that the evaluation results on these two datasets should better reflect the performance of event-based models in practice.
-The statistical comparison of these datasets is shown in Table \ref{datasets}.
+On the contrary, N-C and ASL are recorded in the real-world environment using event cameras, which means that the evaluation results on these two datasets should better reflect the performance of event-based models in practice.
 We train models separately for each dataset and evaluate the performance of our approach on their testing sets.
-For those datasets (N-Caltech101, CIFAR10-DVS, and ASL-DVS) without official splitting, we follow the experiment setup adopted in \cite{sironi2018hats, Graph-based}, in which 20\% data are randomly selected for testing, and the remaining is used for training and validation.
+For those datasets (N-Cal, CIF10, and ASL) without official splitting, we follow the experiment setup adopted in \cite{sironi2018hats, Graph-based}, in which 20\% data are randomly selected for testing, and the remaining is used for training and validation.
 We average over five repetitions with different random seeds as our reported results.